 20 of 27 tests failed.

-is unavailable, none of the tests will be able to run at all.
+bochsis unavailable, none of the tests will be able to run at all.
+See step 4 and back. - For the